2019 Brickyard 400

-The 2019 Brickyard 400, branded as Big Machine Vodka 400 at the Brickyard presented by Golden Corral, was a Monster Energy NASCAR Cup Series race held on September 8, 2019 at Indianapolis Motor Speedway in Speedway, Indiana.
-It is the 26th running of the Brickyard 400.
+The 2019 Brickyard 400, branded as Big Machine Vodka 400 at the Brickyard, was a Monster Energy NASCAR Cup Series race held on September 8, 2019 at Indianapolis Motor Speedway in Speedway, Indiana.
+It was the 26th running of the Brickyard 400.
 Contested over 160 laps on the 2.5 mi speedway, it was the 26th race of the 2019 Monster Energy NASCAR Cup Series season, and the final race of the regular season before the playoffs.

-This race marks the final Brickyard 400 start for 4-time winner Brickyard 400 Jimmie Johnson.

 Report

 Background

 The Indianapolis Motor Speedway, located in Speedway, Indiana, (an enclave suburb of Indianapolis) in the United States, is the home of the Indianapolis 500 and the Brickyard 400.
 It is located on the corner of 16th Street and Georgetown Road, approximately 6 mi west of Downtown Indianapolis.

 Constructed in 1909, it is the original speedway, the first racing facility so named.
 It has a permanent seating capacity estimated at 235,000 with infield seating raising capacity to an approximate 400,000.
 It is the highest-capacity sports venue in the world.

 Considered relatively flat by American standards, the track is a 2.5 mi, nearly rectangular oval with dimensions that have remained essentially unchanged since its inception: four 0.25 mi turns, two 0.625 mi straightaways between the fourth and first turns and the second and third turns, and two .125 mi short straightaways – termed "short chutes" – between the first and second, and third and fourth turns.